What is urticaria?

 The weals are more persistent in chronic spontaneous urticaria, but each has gone or has altered in shape within 24 hours.
-They may occur at certain times of day.
+They may occur at certain times of the day.

 Visual analogue scales can be used to record and compare the degree of itch.

 The activity of chronic spontaneous urticaria can be assessed using the UAS7 scoring system.
-The daily weal/itch scores are added up for 7 days; the maximum score is 42.
+The daily weal/itch scores are added up for seven days; the maximum score is 42.